 In every job interview, there are five “make-it-or-break-it” moments that send the candidate onto the next round of interviews, possibly even a job offer, or to the discard pile.

 Of course, there are highly important aspects before (research) and after (effective follow up) the interview.
-For the purpose of this discussion, however, we’ll focus exclusively on winning your initial interview with each employer.
+For the purpose of this discussion, however, we’ll focus exclusively on winning your initial interview

 Without further delay, here are the five defining moments of every legal job interview…

 1. The Entrance